Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Problem formulation and main results

 \end{example}

-\subparagraph{Convergence in the stochastic case.} The preceding heuristic suggests that the limiting coefficient processes are driven by a solution to the BSDE corresponding to the above ODE for $B^0$.
+The preceding heuristic suggests that the limiting coefficient processes are driven by a solution to the BSDE corresponding to the above ODE for $B^0$.
 The following lemma is proven in Section \ref{SectEta0}.

 \begin{lemma} There exists a unique solution $ (B^0,Z^{0,B}) $ in the space

 to the BSDE

 The process $B^0$ is bounded from above by $1$ and bounded from below by